yli169/synapse/README.md

     <br>
 <p>

-This project provides neural models with easy-to-use APIs to perform NLU tasks, and notebooks for paper reviews.
+A project that provides neural models with easy-to-use APIs to perform NLU tasks and paper reviews.
 The models are backed up by [Tensorflow](https://www.tensorflow.org) and all code follow [Google Coding Style](https://google.github.io/styleguide/pyguide.html).

 ## Model architectures